How to Qualify for Certification

 Nebraska requires completion of an approved teacher education preparation program to receive an Initial, Standard or Professional level teaching certificate.
 To be admitted to a Nebraska teacher preparation program, candidates must pass the approved basic skills tests.
 The basic skills competency is also a requirement for issuance of a Nebraska Initial, Standard or Professional certificate.
 Effective September 1, 2014, the Praxis® Core Academic Skills for Educators (Reading, Writing and Mathematics) is the approved basic skills test.
 Additional information regarding the basic skills testing requirements can be found in the Nebraska Teacher Certification Manual.

-Effective September 1, 2015, passing a Praxis II® subject content test will be required for those seeking an initial endorsement on a Nebraska certificate.
+Effective September 1, 2015, passing one or more Praxis® Subject Assessments (formerly the Praxis II® tests) will be required for those seeking an initial endorsement on a Nebraska certificate.
 See the Test Requirements page for additional information.

 Nebraska law requires a Social Security Number (SSN) in order to apply for an educator or administrative certificate.
 ETS does not require your SSN for its own purposes.
 Failure to provide your SSN will delay processing of your certification application in Nebraska.